mikamito998/ubuntu-termux/README.md

 - SAVE and EXIT

 ##### All the code here is not purely from me, but I have summarized it from various sources.
-There is some code that I changed and fixed to make it install easily and run flawlessly
+There is some code that I changed and fixed to make it install easily and run flawlessly.
-##### Hopefully this tutorial that I made myself can help you, thank you
 ##### Source:
 - https://github.com/vinceliuice
 - https://github.com/adi1090x